Jayne County: 1970–1979

-In 1977 County moved to London, where the English punk scene was just emerging, and formed Wayne County & the Electric Chairs.
+In 1977, County moved to London, where the English punk scene was just emerging, and formed Wayne County & the Electric Chairs.
 County released the EP Electric Chairs 1977, plus a single on Illegal Records.
 This was followed by "Fuck Off", recorded as a single for Safari Records and supported with a European tour.
 While in London, County met Derek Jarman, who cast her as Lounge Lizard in the seminal punk film Jubilee, which also starred Adam Ant, Toyah Willcox, Ian Charleson, Little Nell and Jordan.
 County and band are also featured in The Punk Rock Movie, by Don Letts, containing part of a 1977 performance at The Roxy club in London.

-In 1978, the Wayne County song "Fucked by the Devil," was recorded by Jimi LaLumia and The Psychotic Frogs, and released on their EP Typically Tasteless.
-It instantly sold 10,000 copies.
-Later on LaLumia would work with County in a managerial position.
+In December 1978, the Wayne County song "Fucked by the Devil," was recorded by Jimi LaLumia and The Psychotic Frogs, and released the following year on their EP Typically Tasteless.
+It quickly sold 1,000 copies.
+Later on, LaLumia would work with County in a managerial position.

-Shortly after this, Wayne County and The Electric Chairs recorded their first, eponymous album, as well as another EP, "Blatantly Offensive", which contained "Fuck Off" and "Toilet Love."
-After their touring in support of these releases was done, they recorded "Storm the Gates of Heaven".
-Their next album, released in 1979, was "Things Your Mother Never Told You", which featured several songs based on County's experiences in Germany.
+Shortly after this, Wayne County and The Electric Chairs recorded their first, eponymous album, as well as another EP, Blatantly Offensive, which contained "Fuck Off" and "Toilet Love."
+After their touring in support of these releases was done, they recorded Storm the Gates of Heaven.
+Their next album, released in 1979, was Things Your Mother Never Told You, which featured several songs based on County's experiences in Germany.
 The album was produced by David Cunningham.
 After it was released, the band broke up and County, along with guitarist Eliot Michael, returned to the U.S.

 When County moved to Berlin in 1979, she changed her stage name to Jayne County, publicly identifying as a woman for the first time.
-County's 1980 release of "Rock and Roll Resurrection" (In Concert) on Attic Records was under this name.
+County's 1980 release of Rock and Roll Resurrection (In Concert) on Attic Records was under this name.
 With Eliot Michael on guitar, Peter Jordan on bass, and Sammy Minelli on drums, the first live show under County's new name in Toronto sparked erroneous rumors of a sex-change operation.